-I thought I would try to come up with a catchier headline for this article, but I think the message is pretty clear.
-Don’t plagiarize, people!
+(I thought I would try to come up with a catchier headline for this article, but I think the message is pretty clear.)

-I found myself in a predicament the other day.
-I was doing some copywriting for a fabulous new client who sent over some related company documents for my reference.
-I read through them and then got to work on my piece.
+I found myself in a professional predicament recently.
+I was hired to write some historical blog posts for a lovely design company here in Chicago.
+They sent over some company documents for my reference I got down to work.

-As I did a little cross-referencing and googling, I found myself reading a website that seemed awfully familiar.
-Sure enough, a quick check showed that the materials my client had sent over were plagiarized from a very reputable website!
+As I did a little cross-referencing, I found myself reading content in their paperwork that seemed off; it read like it was written in a very different voice for a very different audience.
+Sure enough, a quick Google showed that the materials my client had shared were plagiarized from a very reputable reference website!
 I was dumbfounded.
-Maybe I’m naive, or I’ve just been lucky, but this is the first time I have come across materials “written” by another professional (their previous copywriter) that were actually stolen.
+Maybe I’m naïve, or I’ve just been lucky, but this was the first time I have come across materials “written” by another professional (their previous writer) that were actually stolen.

-Suddenly I was in the uncomfortable position of having to email the client with the unpleasant news that their public document contained plagiarized content.
-My client was polite and professional about it, pulling the plagiarized material immediately.
-They also asked that I keep an eye out through the rest of the document in question for additional problems.
+Suddenly I was in the uncomfortable position of having to email the client with the unpleasant news that their public documentation contained plagiarized content.
+Fortunately, she was polite and professional about it, pulling the plagiarized material immediately.
+She also asked that I keep an eye out through the rest of the paperwork for additional problems.

 I found page after page after page…